iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/4sem/heat_and_mass_transfer.md

-## Syllabus: HEAT AND MASS TRANSFER

-**Course Objectives:**

-The objective of this course is to develop knowledge about thermal systems, heat transfer processes, and their application.
-The course focuses on the basic principles of heat transfer, including conduction, convection, and radiation.
-Upon completion, students are expected to have a sound understanding of heat transfer and its industrial applications.

-**Course Outline:**

 1. **Conduction (4 hours)**
    * Derivation of the general three-dimensional conduction equation in Cartesian coordinates, special cases.
    * Discussion on 3-D conduction in cylindrical and spherical coordinate systems (no derivation).